khayal-ai/ScrollSense/README.md

 Several classification models were developed and compared:

 ### Logistic Regression

 Used as a baseline classification model.

 ### Random Forest

 Used to capture nonlinear relationships between user characteristics and risk levels.

 ### XGBoost

 Used as a gradient boosting approach for classification.

 ### Deep Learning

-A neural network was developed using TensorFlow/Keras.
+A neural network was developed using TensorFlow/Keras to explore whether a more complex model could improve classification performance.

 The models were evaluated using:

-- Accuracy.
+- Accuracy
-- Macro F1.
+- Macro F1
-- Weighted .
+- Weighted F1
-- Stratified 5-Fold Cross-Validation.
+- Stratified 5-Fold Cross-Validation

 Because the dataset is relatively small and the classes are not perfectly balanced, Macro F1 was also considered when comparing model performance.